-Self-Guided Walking Tour in Luneburg
+Self-Guided Walking Tour in Lüneburg

 8 Stops 4.4 km ~2.1 hours

-Walking tour route map of Luneburg
+Walking tour route map of Lüneburg Open interactive map

-Why Walk Luneburg?
+Why Walk Lüneburg?
 A Self-Guided Tour

 Lüneburg is a town built on salt, and once you know that, the whole place makes sense.
 The medieval merchants who mined the brine under their feet got rich, and that money paid for the crooked brick gable houses, the leaning church tower, and the town hall that still runs the city today.
 It is compact, almost entirely flat, and the historic core is closed to most cars, so walking is not just the best way to see it, it is basically the only way.